wynterl/federated-learning-lib/README.md

 - Aggregator and Party [configuration tutorial](docs/tutorials/configure_fl.md)
 - [API documentation](http://ibmfl-api-docs.mybluemix.net/index.html)

-If you would like to use the IBM Federated Learning Experiment Manager, then please visit
+If you would like to use the IBM Federated Learning Experiment Manager, then please visit the tutorial on the Experiment Manager at
 - Experiment Manager

 Relevant publications can be found at the links below.